How to calculate the energy storage of an inductor

 - How to calculate the economic inflection point of energy storage

-- How to calculate the rate of change of wall energy storage
+- How to calculate the pressure of die casting energy storage

 - How to calculate the one-way efficiency of energy storage system